 Age effects, shown in the first column of Figure 4 tend to be either flat or declining.
-This suggests that for this subset of countries - especially India, Bangladesh, and Ethiopia - rather than acquiring human capital in the form of literacy over their life cycle, women tend to lose it through a process of decay during their adult lifetimes.
+This suggests that for this subset of countries - especially Bangladesh and Ethiopia - rather than acquiring human capital in the form of literacy over their life cycle, women tend to lose it through a process of decay during their adult lifetimes.
 Kenya and Nigeria also show slight evidence of such decay, with only Egypt showing any sign of human capital acquisition over women's adult lifetimes.

-The trends in cohort effects, which are our main object of interest, show a fairly sharp downward trend in India, Nigeria, and Ethiopia.
-Taken at face value, the estimates for India suggest the probability a woman with five years of schooling would become literate was nearly 100 percent for the 1960s birth cohorts, but had fallen to roughly 40 percent for the mid-1990s cohorts.
-The India results - again, based on just two survey rounds - are somewhat fragile to our modeling assumptions though, which we explore in detail in Appendix A.5.
-Ethiopia has experienced a similar decline in education quality as India, though with a slightly less dramatic downward slope.
-Nigeria, for its part, started off at a lower baseline level of education quality, and has reached a lower point today: with only about 20 percent of adult women educated in the late 1990s able to read.
+The trends in cohort effects, which are our main object of interest, show a fairly sharp downward trend in Nigeria and Ethiopia.
+Taken at face value, the estimates for Ethiopia suggest the probability a woman with five years of schooling would become literate was nearly 100 percent for the 1960s birth cohorts, but had fallen to roughly 60 percent for the mid-1990s cohorts.
+Nigeria started off at a lower baseline level of education quality, and has reached a lower point today: with only about 20 percent of adult women educated in the late 1990s able to read.